GovTechSG/purple-a11y/INTEGRATION.md

 Checks the accumulated issue occurrences count against the specified threshold.

-- Terminates purpleA11y instance and throws an error if the number of accumulated mustFix or goodToFix issue occurrences exceeds either of the specified thresholds
+- Terminates purpleA11y instance and throws an error if the number of accumulated mustFix or goodToFix issue occurrences exceeds either of the specified thresholds.

 `async terminate()`

-Stops the Purple A11y instance and generates the scan report and other scan result artifacts
+Stops the Purple A11y instance and generates the scan report and other scan result artifacts.
+Returns the name of the generated folder containing the results.

 ### How to use